niezwyklyable/Car-Racer/README.md

 # Car-Racer
-Another 2D game.
-Idea from TechWithTim.
+Another 2D game in pygame module.
+Idea is taken from TechWithTim.
+This project is the first in which I used inheritence, git and automated tests (pytest).
+Commentary included as well.

 Requirements: pygame